Schizophragma hydrangeoides: planting, cultivation, care

 Why doesn't my Schizophragma have flowers?

-Slow-growing, Japanese climbing hydrangea may not start flowering until after two or three years.
-Be patient, it will then reward you with more beautiful flowering each year.
+Slow-growth Japanese climbing hydrangea may not begin to flower until after two or three years.
+Be patient; it will then reward you with increasingly beautiful flowering each year.

 -

-What is the difference between a Schizophragma and a climbing hydrangea?
+What is the difference between Schizophragma and a climbing hydrangea?

 Schizophragma and Hydrangea are climbing plants of the same family.
 Their needs and cultivation are similar.
 The difference is primarily botanical.
-While the small greenish-white flowers of Hydrangea petiolaris are surrounded by pseudo-flowers (sterile flowers) composed of 4 petaloids, Schizophragma displays larger solitary bracts that are elongated and teardrop-shaped, which makes the flowering more spectacular.
-Schizophragma's bracts also retain a neater appearance once dried and therefore remain decorative for longer.
+While the small greenish-white flowers of Hydrangea petiolaris are surrounded by pseudo-flowers (sterile flowers) composed of four petaloids, Schizophragma bears larger, solitary bracts that are elongate and tear-shaped, making the flowering more spectacular.
+Schizophragma bracts also retain a crisper appearance when dried and therefore remain decorative for longer.

 - Subscribe!